Parsl/parsl/docs/userguide/exceptions.rst

 app that is unaffected.
 Lazy failures is the default behavior in parsl, with the expectation that when running production workflows, individual app failures can be deferred until the end of the workflow.
-During the development and testing of workflows, failing immediately on any failure is oftern preferred and this behavior is possible by setting ``lazy_fail=False``.
+During the development and testing of workflows, failing immediately on any failure is often preferred and this behavior is possible by setting ``lazy_fail=False``.